-At the Community College of Allegheny County, we strive to provide students a strong basis for active and participatory citizenship.
+At the Community College of Allegheny County, we strive to provide students with a strong basis for active and participatory citizenship.
 Voting is, of course, central to our efforts.
 We are consistently working to provide registration information and opportunities, and to link students with a variety of electoral resources.
 Voting is, however, only the starting point.

 Civic education at CCAC is also citizenship education.
 Students learn about the world and their place in it.
-They are exposed to a variety of problems and issues, which they learn to address using the skills and knowledge they develop at the College.
+They are exposed to a variety of problems and issues, which they learn to address using the skills and knowledge they develop at the college.
 Active citizenship involves participation.
 Civic education means providing opportunities for such participation, both on campus and in their communities.

 CCAC is a 2022 All in Most Engaged Campus For College Student Voting

-We're proud to announce CCAC was recognized for excellence in nonpartisan democratic engagement as a recipient of ALL IN to Vote's Most Engaged Campus for College Student Voting! #ALLINAwards
+We're proud to announce that CCAC was recognized for excellence in nonpartisan democratic engagement as a recipient of ALL IN to Vote's Most Engaged Campus for College Student Voting! #ALLINAwards

 CCAC's Civic Purpose